USC Workplace Code of Conduct

 Hours of Work

 Every worker has a right to compensation for a regular work week to meet the worker's basic needs and some discretionary income.
-Employers shall pay at least the minimum wage or the appropriate prevailing wage, whichever is higher, comply with all legal requirements on wages, and provide any fringe benefits required by law or contract.
+Licensees shall pay at least the minimum wage or the appropriate prevailing wage, whichever is higher, comply with all legal requirements on wages, and provide any fringe benefits required by law or contract.